Growth Equity – An Explainer

-It is nothing to do with investing in the growth stocks component of publicly-traded equity markets.
-This may be a relief to investors in the so-called FAANG stocks, who experienced a particularly brutal year in 2022.
+It is nothing to do with investing in the growth stocks component of publicly-traded equity markets, where the so-called FAANG stocks have given investors a roller coaster ride over the last 18 months.
 And it is not just the nature of the securities, but also the attitude of investors participating in these two market segments that is different.

 “The stock market is a device for transferring money from the impatient to the patient.”

 Warren Buffett, legendary investor

 As Warren Buffett points out above, typical stock market investors trade on fear and greed, particularly when it comes to high-growth companies.
 Investors may jump on the bandwagon solely through fear of missing out, continue to hold on long after valuations have become stretched, exit at the first sign of volatility, or seek to ‘buy-the-dips’.

 Conversely, growth equity investors are more committed to the enterprise(s) and are content to harvest the value creation of an industry-disrupting pre-IPO business over the medium term.
 Nevertheless, it is necessary to acknowledge that 2022 has been a disappointing year in terms of both the number of IPOs and late-stage funding rounds.
 However, the dynamics of the growth-equity asset class remain firmly intact.
 Technological innovation will continue to create opportunities for fast-scaling companies, especially in industries that are poised for dynamic disruption.

 The terms “private equity” and “growth equity” are not interchangeable…